5 Things to Know About the Galaxy S7 Android Oreo Update

 Samsung’s Galaxy S7 and Galaxy S7 Edge launched in 2016 which means they’re probably safe while popular devices like the Galaxy S6 and Galaxy Note 5 are in danger of missing Android Oreo.

-The Galaxy S7 and Galaxy S7 Edge probably won’t get next year’s Android upgrade (Android P), but Samsung and its carrier partners will likely keep them upgraded with bug fixes and security patches for years to come.
+The Galaxy S7 and Galaxy S7 Edge might not get this year’s Android upgrade (Android P), but Samsung and its carrier partners will likely keep them upgraded with bug fixes and security patches for years to come.

 A post on the Samsung community forums appears to confirm a major update for the Galaxy S7.